peteroupc/CBOR/README.md

 CBOR
 ====

-A C# implementation of Compact Binary Object Notation (RFC 7049).
+A C# implementation of Compact Binary Object Representation (RFC 7049).